MicrosoftDocs/customer-insights/ci-docs/export-microsoft-advertising.md

 ## Known limitations

 - Up to 500,000 customer profiles per export to Microsoft Advertising, which can take up to 10 minutes.
-- Exports to Microsoft Advertising is limited to segments.
+- Segments only.

-## Set up the connection to Microsoft Advertising
+## Set up connection to Microsoft Advertising

 You must be an [administrator](permissions.md) in Customer Insights to add a connection.